Identification and accountability

 for better road safety

-The driver's license is a document with multiple uses – from giving its holder the right to drive certain vehicles to serve as a primary identity document, particularly in countries that do not have a national identity card program.
+The driver's license is a document with multiple uses – from giving its holder the right to drive certain vehicles to serving as a primary identity document, particularly in countries that do not have a national identity card program.

 To this end, international standards such as ISO/IEC 18013, the current version published in 2018, have been developed to outline the framework for a secure, credit card-format document.